 How to apply - Submit UCAS Form and register for MAT

 It is very important that you submit a UCAS application form, and separately register to sit the Maths Admissions Test (MAT).
 In 2022, the MAT has a deadline of Friday 30 September 2022.
-However you must register through UCAS by the later deadline of 18:00 BST on the 15th October.
+However you must register through UCAS by the later deadline of 18:00 BST on 15th October 2022.
 We recommend you submit your UCAS form and register for the MAT well in advance of this deadline, so that any last-minute problems can be resolved.

 Register for the Maths Admissions Test (MAT)